Citrus Aurantium for Metabolism: Weight Loss, Appetite Control & More

 ChildrenNot recommendedN/AN/A[3]

-ElderlyMay enhance energy and metabolic supportStart with low dose (10 mg/day)Same as adults[1][2]
+ElderlyEnhance energy, metabolic supportStart low (10 mg/day)Same as adults[1][2]

-Citrus aurantium may amplify the effects of other stimulants or medications.
-Use caution when combining it with:
+Citrus aurantium may amplify effects of other stimulants or medications.
+Use caution with:

 • Caffeine